 Cardamom & Saffron Chocolate Truffles

 With Vanilla Ice cream

-If you do want to go out and do something special this Valentine’s Day check out this romantic musical concert benefiting the Chennai flood victims and their restoration efforts.
+Want to go out and do something special this Valentine’s Day?
+Check out this romantic musical concert benefiting the Chennai flood victims and their restoration efforts.
 It’s a great time for a great cause!
 Here is a link for more info and a copy of the flyer for more information

 The IIT Madras Alumni Association is hosting a fundraiser concert to raise funds to help victims of Chennai Floods.
 While the Rescue & Relief efforts have been completed, the major task of Rebuilding & Rehabilitation of families, homes, and schools, specifically serving the underprivileged, has a long way to go.
 Support these efforts by attending this concert with a very special ensemble of artists.
 Proceeds from this concert will go towards flood vitims and the rebuilding efforts in Chennai.